CyR1en/Voxx/Docs/Final.md

 ###### ClientConnection

-This is also implement very similarly to how we implemented a client worker in class.
+This is also implemented very similarly to how we implemented a client worker in class.
 But as we mentioned before, instead of the abstraction layer handling incoming message.
 We will pass down that responsibility to the listener of the `ClientMessageEvent` by posting this event and passing the message.

 ```java
 try {